informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_2_en.md

 }
 ```

 For the moment, a role consists of the implementation of the two methods `play` and `getIcon`.
+The implementation of the
-The latter method will contain
+`start` method will comprise
-a non-empty body if there is any action to be taken on assigning the role to a lemming.
+a non-empty body only if there is any action to be taken on assigning the role to a lemming.
 To enable lemmings to change role at
 execution time, we use the interface as the type of the attribute `role` of the lemming class:

 ```java